tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 </div>

 To enable this, you must implement the `transaction_mode` property and the `toggle_transaction_mode()` method on the connection.
 Both return a `HarlequinTransactionMode` data class with a string `label` and optional callables to `commit` and `rollback` a transaction, which will be invoked by Harlequin if the user clicks those buttons.

-It is not possible for Harlequin to cancel queries it has submitted for execution.
-Research on this is planned in the future; please comment on [this issue](https://github.com/tconbeer/harlequin/issues/333) if you would like to contribute to this feature.

 ### HarlequinCursor